 Return borrowed books to a circulation desk or book drop of any Rutgers library on or before their due dates.
 You may also return materials by USPS or a commercial delivery service.

 Items requested by instructors for use by an entire class are placed "on reserve" with short loan periods.
 Books and media on reserve may be checked out for use in the library.
 Electronic documents on reserve are available at public access workstations in the libraries, in campus computer labs, and PCs connected to the campus network.

 Request and Delivery Services

 - Rutgers Delivery Service.
 If an item is on the shelf at any Rutgers library, in-process, or pending, we will deliver it to your pickup library.
 Use the "Book Delivery/ Recall" feature in the Library Catalog.
-Video and audio items are not eligible for the Rutgers Delivery Service.
+Most circulating DVDs are eligible for the Rutgers Delivery Service.
+Faculty Booking DVDs, video and audio items are not eligible for the Rutgers Delivery Service.
 Use the "Item Special Request" feature to request materials that are on-order and delivery of non- circulating books to another campus (Camden New Brunswick, Newark) for in-library use.
 When materials are delivered to your pickup library you will be notified by email and in your "My Library Account".
 Request articles in Rutgers journals by logging onto the "Interlibrary Loan and Article Delivery Services" web page and filling out the "Article Request" form.
 Articles will be delivered electronically as PDF documents.

 - E-ZBorrow.
 Search the PALCI (Pennsylvania Academic Library Consortium, Inc.) catalog and use E-ZBorrow to request quick delivery of books from over fifty academic libraries.